Understanding Degenerative Disk Disease: Causes, Symptoms, and Treatment Options

 • Practice good posture

-If you experience persistent or severe back pain, consult your doctor to develop an appropriate treatment plan.
+If you experience persistent or severe back pain, especially pain that radiates to other parts of your body, consult your doctor to develop an appropriate treatment plan.

 Additional Resources